kimjoar/writings/alpha/step-by-step-modules-templates.md

  });
 ```

-And doing the same with StatusesView:
+We do the same with `StatusesView`:

 ```diff
  <!DOCTYPE html>